A lifelong mission to understand the ways of transformative teaching

 Undergraduates taking his Signature Course, “Past Today: Why Conflicts Endure,” say the Rutgers University professor surprises them right off the bat by knowing their names, even though the course typically draws more than 100 students.

-“He must have memorized the roster because he knew my name before I even introduced myself,” says Amy Gong, a senior majoring in art and psychology.
+“He must have memorized the roster because he knew my name before I even introduced myself,” says Amy Gong SAS'19.
 “I have never seen anyone do that.
 He makes every student feel known.”

 And that was just the first day.
 In the ensuing months, Gong and her fellow students took on assignments they never imagined doing in the space of a single course, everything from reading the 9/11 Commission Report to watching Our Lady of the Assassins, a film set in drug-ravaged Medellín, to even trying a bit of salsa dancing.

-“His father told him to never let anyone tell you what you can’t do,” says Jeeho Ahn, a senior majoring in computer science.
+“His father told him to never let anyone tell you what you can’t do,” says Jeeho Ahn SAS'19.
 “It touches your heart when you hear this story, and it felt like everyone was crying.”

 “It changed from a course that looked at conflicts around the world to being about conflicts in your life,” she said.
 “And it was unforgettable.”